neueda/neueda.github.io/content/careers/software-engineer.md

 Neueda is a trusted partner to international market leaders in government, utilities and financial markets where it provides digital transformation solutions to elevate their business operations, customer experience, and bottom line.

-Neueda has a team of software engineers working in R&D capacity in Riga.
+Neueda Labs has a team of software engineers working in R&D capacity in Riga, Latvia.
 The team is working on mission-critical software projects for some of the world’s largest technology companies.
 These projects are being rolled out globally.
 Due to the increasing amount of work Neueda is continuously recruiting new team members in Riga.

 ## Responsibilities